hanling3/recipe-book/documents/contributions-summary.md

 - Ada
     - developed interview protocol
-    - conducted two rounds of interviews, interviewing 5 users and taking notes for 4
+    - conducted two rounds of interviews, interviewing 5 users and taking notes for 4 users
     - created affinity diagram and extracted insights
-    - wrote and revised value proposition
+    - wrote and revised project themes
     - discussed and brainstormed for value proposition and provided feedback on other milestone components
+    - wrote decision-making and research process throughout milestone 2

 # Milestone 3